icelandico/geodev_site/src/lib/content/books/stephen-king-desperation.md

   - horror
 polishOnly: false
 ---
 It's been over a year since I last read Stephen King.
 I finished the Dark Tower series back then.
-I returned to this author and read a book that has some connection to the world depicted in the iconic Roland series.
+I returned to this author and read a book that has some connection to the world depicted in the series with Roland Deschain.

 In the small, forgotten mining town of Desperation, Nevada, a kind of evil force appears.
 The main characters (of which there are quite a few) must confront it, even though they arrived there by accident.